Student Life

 ALL medication (both prescription and non-prescription) requires the Medication Administration Form to be completed by the physician, parent, and school nurse.

-Only bring a 45-day supply of medication at a time.
+Only a maximum of a 90-day supply of medication at a time is allowed.
 ALL MEDICATION MUST BE UNOPENED AND IN ITS ORGINAL CONTAINER.
 Medication must be picked up by parent/guardian at the end of the school year or it will be discarded.

-The nurse may administer Tylenol for minor aches, pains and fever.
-Tylenol is a stock item; it is not necessary for you to provide.
-You must indicate permission to do so on PowerSchool.
+The nurse may administer Tylenol and Tums.
+These are considered a stock item; it is not necessary for you to provide.
+You must indicate permission to do so on PowerSchool. (“Health form D” when completing new student forms on PowerSchool).

 Can My Child Self-Carry & Self-Administer An Epi-Pen Or An Inhaler?